sahil87/bloghexo/source/quotes/index.md

 title: Quotes
 date: 2016-11-24 13:21:15
 ---
+> Don't worry about people stealing your ideas.
+If your ideas are any good, you'll have to ram them down people's throats.

+― Howard Aiken, from the book "Steal Like an Artist"

 > What is originality?
 Undetected plagiarism

 ― William Ralph Inge, from the book "Steal Like an Artist"